cscheffler/til/llm-meta-context-conversation.md

 ## The Meta-Conversation

 The best part is that you can use an LLM to help you create and refine the context document.
 My meta-conversation started like this.
 I'll use finding/applying for a job as an example here.
+All phrases specific to this example are **highlighted in bold**.

 > This is a bit meta but I want to develop a context document for an AI assistant to help it help me **better apply for a job**.
 I would like you to help me develop that context document.
 I can provide any information required to put together a document but I'm not sure what the right questions are so that's where I can use your help.
 What should be in the context document so that I can provide that to another assistant and ask it to help me perform other tasks like **improve my CV or a cover letter, or determine which jobs I might be a good fit for**?
 >